Our rules

 - the Radiocommunications Labelling (Electromagnetic Compatibility) Notice 2017 (EMC LN)

-- Schedule 3 to the Radiocommunications Equipment (General) Rules 2021 (the General Equipment Rules).
+- Schedule 3 to the Radiocommunications Equipment (General) Rules 2021 (General Equipment Rules).

-For example, a TV with bluetooth and wi-fi might have to comply with the RLN, EMC LN and General Equipment Rules.
+For example, a TV with Bluetooth and wi-fi might have to comply with the EMC LN and the General Equipment Rules.
 It might also have to comply with our parental lock standard.

 Take our simple test to help you find the right labelling notice.